GenericMappingTools/gmt/BUILDING.md

 make -j install
 ```

-will install gmt executable, library, development headers and build-in data
+will install gmt executable, library, development headers and built-in data
 to the specified GMT install location.
 Optionally it will also install the GSHHG shorelines (if found), DCW (if found),
 UNIX manpages, and HTML and PDF documentation.